itay-nakash/itay-nakash.github.io/_pages/talks.md

 nav_order: 7
 ---

-Here are some of my talks and presentations.

 ### Transformer Architecture – NLP Course Tutorial (2023–2024)

 A Hebrew tutorial I gave as part of the 2023–2024 NLP course.